Vishwateja1785/Projects-Overview/README.md

 • Key Results: Provided intelligent music suggestions using regression models in Tableau.

+### Bike-sharing demand
+• Description: Developed machine learning models using Linear Regression, Random Forest and Gradient Boosting to forecast bike rentals based on temporal and environmental factors.

+• Key Results: Achieved an RMSE of 836.4 with Random Forest.

 ## Healthcare Analytics
 ### Heart Failure Prediction
 • Description: Preprocessed and normalized healthcare data to predict heart failure.